biopet/validateannotation/docs/MANUAL.md

 # Manual

-ValidateAnnotation requires the refflatfile, a list of gtf files and a reference genome to check the annotation.
+ValidateAnnotation requires the refflatfile and a reference genome to check the annotation.
+A list of gtf files can be optionally used for checking as well.

 Example: